-I had a chance to speak to Jenny over Skype in a sort of an “ambush interview” after her LINC Home Study session with our e-facilitator Blaine Roberts.
-Despite the short notice, Jenny graciously accepted my invitation for a short interview and shared with me her story (Thanks, Jenny!):
+I had a chance to speak to JH over Skype in a sort of an “ambush interview” after her LINC Home Study session with our e-facilitator Blaine Roberts.
+Despite the short notice, she graciously accepted my invitation for a short interview and shared with me her story (Thanks, JH!):

 Unfazed by challenges

-It has been the Haimovich family’s aspiration to move to Canada.
+It has been her family’s aspiration to move to Canada.
 The young family from Israel wanted to immigrate for many reasons.
 Fortunately, they had the chance to visit Manitoba for a brief period.
 The family liked it here and decided to move.
-Jenny, her husband and two young kids arrived in Winnipeg in September 2016.
+JH, her husband and two young kids arrived in Winnipeg in September 2016.

 “Be patient because immigrating is hard.
 Be ready for difficulties but it will get better.
 It just takes time.”